-- the sites that were included in the site selection consultation for this Neighbourhood Plan. - 163.
-The consultation feedback and the map showing all the sites that were considered are on the Mattersey Neighbourhood Plan web site. - 164.
-Site analysis of all the proposed sites was undertaken by Bassetlaw District Council on behalf of the NPSG.
-This formed the factual basis of the site assessment in the Site Assessment Report40.
-BDC also produced a Sustainability Appraisal for each site. - 165.
-The discussion relating to these sites is shown in the Consultation Statement. - 166.
-The sites below have been selected as being suitable, available, achievable and acceptable to the local community. - 167.
-The current Development Boundary for Mattersey village established through policy CS8 of the Bassetlaw Core Strategy and Development Management Policies DPD excludes the sites proposed to be allocated for housing.
+- 117. The current Development Boundary for Mattersey village established through policy CS8 of the Bassetlaw Core Strategy and Development Management Policies DPD excludes the sites proposed to be allocated for housing.
 It is open to Neighbourhood Plans to review development boundaries provided that in doing so any changes do not undermine the strategic policies of the Development Plan.
 As the allocated sites are small and immediately adjoin the development boundary it is not considered that their development would materially affect the development strategy as set out in BDCs Core Strategy.
-Accordingly the development boundary is therefore revised to include the 5 development sites adjoining the built framework of Mattersey village.
-The new boundary and the exact extent of the areas for development are identified in the Policies Map. - 168.Important note: The allocation of the following sites for development establishes the principle of development only.
+Accordingly the development boundary is therefore revised to include the allocated development sites adjoining the built framework of Mattersey village.
+The new boundary and the exact extent of the areas for development are identified in the Proposals Maps. - 118.
+Important note: The allocation of the following sites for development establishes the principle of development only.
 It is the planning application process that will determine the appropriate number of dwellings for the site.
-The planning application will also be required to address the issues raised in the site assessment. - 169.
+The planning application will also be required to address the issues raised in the site assessment. - 119.
 The Core Strategy did not include Mattersey Thorpe in its development boundary policy.
-The proposals map below shows the site allocations and the amended boundary for Mattersey village.
+The map below shows the site allocations and the amended boundary for Mattersey village.